 This famous requirement prioritization method was designed by Thomas L. Saaty.
-This method actually describes an entire framework for making correct decisions in fields such as business, healthcare, government, and many others.
-In essence, stakeholders decompose their goal into smaller sub-problems, which can be easily comprehended and analyzed (in the form of a hierarchy).
+The method actually describes an entire framework for making correct decisions in fields such as business, healthcare, government, and many others.
+In essence, stakeholders decompose their goal into smaller sub-problems, which can easily be comprehended and analyzed (in the form of a hierarchy).

 Once the hierarchy is built, decision-makers evaluate the elements by comparing pairs to each other.
 The total number of comparisons recommended with AHP are n × (n-1)/2 (where n is the number of requirements) at each hierarchy level.
 Participants make judgements (sometimes based on data) about the relative importance of each element.
 Numerical values (based on priorities) can then be assigned to each element of the hierarchy.

 This method is not suitable for a high number of requirements as the number of requirements determine the number of comparisons that need to be made.

 7. Five Whys

 It often happens that stakeholders want to implement a certain feature for reasons that are not founded on logical arguments or the business interests of the company.
 With five whys, the analyst asks the stakeholder repeatedly (five times or less) why the requirement is necessary until the importance of the requirements is established.
 The answers reveal whether the requirement is really necessary or can be cancelled/postponed once the priority is determined.

 So, which prioritization technique is best?
 The one that fits your needs the most and accomplishes your goals in the least amount of time and with a minimal amount of resources.
 Once you have an idea of which techniques are applicable to your project, you can evaluate them in real life to see how well they perform.

 Picture Attribution: Image courtesy of Stuart Miles at FreeDigitalPhotos.net